Hypereosinophilic Syndrome

 CLL

 Chronic Lymphocytic Leukemia (CLL) is a low-grade lymphoproliferative malignancy in which there is a proliferation of small mature lymphocytes (almost always B cells) in the blood, bone marrow, spleen, and lymph nodes.
 CLL is the most common type of leukemia in the Western world.
-Clinical Features: CLL occurs mainly in the elderly; 75% of cases are diagnosed in patients > 60 […]
+The ICD-10 code for CLL is C91.1.
+Clinical Features: CLL occurs mainly in the elderly; 75% […]

 Read more